Yuvraj Singh: Cancer diagnosis and comeback

-Yuvraj was unable to return to form in both the home ODIs against West Indies and in the subsequent tour of South Africa, and was dropped for the New Zealand tour given the conditions in that country and the hosts' pace-heavy attack.
+Singh was unable to return to form in both the home ODIs against West Indies and in the subsequent tour of South Africa, and was dropped for the New Zealand tour given the conditions in that country and the hosts' pace-heavy attack.
 He was not selected for 2014 Asia Cup in Bangladesh but he was selected for the 2014 ICC World Twenty20 in the same place.
-In a Super 10 match against Pakistan he missed a full delivery and was bowled on his second ball by pacer Bilawal Bhatti.
+In a Super 10 match against Pakistan, he missed a full delivery and was bowled on his second ball by pacer Bilawal Bhatti.
 In the same match he dropped a catch that would have resulted in the wicket of Mohammad Hafeez, and later against the West Indies dropped a delivery hit by Chris Gayle.

-Yuvraj then scored 60 off 43 balls against Australia at Mirpur, his eighth T20I fifty and third against Australia.
-His 84-run partnership with Mahendra Singh Dhoni is India's third-highest for the fifth wicket.
+Singh then scored 60 off 43 balls against Australia at Mirpur, his eighth T20I fifty and third against Australia.
+His 84-run partnership with MS Dhoni is India's third-highest for the fifth wicket.

 On 5 July 2014, he played for the Rest of the World XI against the Marylebone Cricket Club (MCC) in the Bicentenary Celebration match at Lord's, as he had been left out of India's ODI team.
 Under Shane Warne's captaincy, he struck a century at nearly a run a ball to rescue his team, who were struggling at 59 for 3.
 His 100 came up as he hit Sachin Tendulkar for a boundary.
 The Rest of the World finished on 293 for 7 after 50 overs, but the MCC went on to win the match by 7 wickets.

-Yuvraj in an interview with Hindustan Times during his cancer treatment, said ‘Even if I die let India win World Cup’.
+Singh in an interview with Hindustan Times during his cancer treatment, said ‘Even if I die, let India win the World Cup.’ in 2011, which India did really won.

 Notably, Singh was one of five senior members of India's 2011 World Cup squad who were not considered for the 2015 Cricket World Cup and was not included in India's 30-man probable list for the tournament.